albertomh/Exodus/README.md

     <img id="badge--version" src="https://img.shields.io/badge/version-0.0.1-white" alt="version" />
 </p>

-Exodus' aim is not to compete with more mature migration runners in terms of features, but rather the opposite: to remove complexity and offer a light, simple solution to migrations in Spring applications.
+Exodus' aim is not to compete with incumbent migration runners on number of features, but rather to remove bloat and offer a lightweight (~7 kb), simple solution to migrations in Spring applications.

 ## Use Exodus in a Spring project